radenroy/Deploy-a-Sentiment-Analysis-Model/readme.md

+# Sentiment Analysis Web App
+## Using PyTorch and SageMaker

-Construct a recurrent neural network for the purpose of determining the sentiment of a movie review using the IMDB data set.
-You will create this model using Amazon's SageMaker service and deploy the model and construct a simple web app which will interact with the deployed model.
+Construct a recurrent neural network to determine the sentiment of a movie review using the IMDB data set.
+The model is created and deployed using Amazon's SageMaker service and can interact with a simple web app.